Services > Pre Purchase Examinations Vets

 If you would like to know any more, or to book a pre purchase examination, please feel to contact us.

-Equine Remedial Farriery & Rehabilitation: Join the Equine Information evening on Thursday 16th August 2018 from 6pm.
+Equine Remedial Farriery & Rehabilitation: Equine Information evening on Thursday 16th August 2018 from 6pm.

 Equine & Veterinary Links: These useful links have been listed to provide more information on the topics of sarcoids, shoeing, Cushings, saddlery and ageing horses by their teeth.